Something had to go.

 A variety of olives; five types of mustards; half a tube of tomato puree; several jars of jam (all on the red spectrum); a random jar of ginger preserve leftover from a roasted ham at Christmas; a few anchovies in olive oil; a couple of jars of capers; some Sauerkraut (come to think of it, that had seen better days); pesto - green and red - and the list goes on.

 The olives, tomato puree, anchovies and capers caught my eye and lead me to Pasta Puttanesca - a perfect, easy dinner and a big hitter in terms of clearing out a big chunk of space in the fridge.

-For me this is the King of robust, hearty and bold pasta sauces - it's meaty without containing any meat and has enough of a kick to give it some personality without being fiery.
-Beware of poor imitations ...... too many tomatoes and not enough of anything else - you have been warned!
+For me this is the King of robust, hearty and bold pasta sauces - it's meaty without containing any meat and has enough of a kick to give it some personality without being too fiery.
+Much of the sauce is made up of olives, chopped up small and then there's the kick from the chillis and capers.
+Don't be alarmed by the inclusion of anchovies, they really do add a special note and they mingle in amongst all the other big hitters.
+Beware of poor Puttanesca imitations ...... they tend to have too many tomatoes and not enough of anything else - you have been warned!

 And have we ended up with more space in the fridge?
-I think yes.
-I've cleared the olive and caper mountain.
+I think yes - at least I've cleared the olive and caper mountain.
 The Sauerkraut has gone to Sauerkraut heaven and the selection of red jams got combined to make an Arctic Roll (remember those Bird's Eye ones from the eighties?!).
 The five types of mustard will always have to stay and maybe the ginger preserve will see us through to next Christmas .....Print